TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

-Based on the general definition of transferability, in this section we will analyze how to lower bound the transferability for both targeted and untargeted attacks, and what are the corresponding sufficient conditions.
+Based on the general definition of transferability, in this section we will analyze how to lower bound the transferability for targeted attack.
+The analysis for untargeted attack has a similar form and is deferred to \Cref{thm:untarget} in \Cref{adx:sec-untargeted attack}.

 \begin{Thm}[Lower Bound on Targeted Attack Transferability] Assume both models $\cF$ and $\cG$ are $\beta$-smooth.
 Let $\Att_T$ be an ($\alpha, \model$)-effective targeted attack with perturbation ball $\lVert \delta \rVert_2 \le \epsilon$ and target label $y_t \in \cY$.
 The transferabiity can be lower bounded by